ti-oluwa/job-gap-challenge/README.md

 # Job Gap Browser Automation Challenge

-This repository contains Daniel Afolayan's solution for the second interview task in the Job Gap AI series.
+This repository contains my solution for the Job Gap browser automation challenge.
 It includes implementations for processing job applications for various applicant profiles.

 ## Quick Setup with `uv`

 Please ensure you have `uv` installed.
-If visit [uv's documentation](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions.
+If not, visit [uv's documentation](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions.

 In the project's base directory, run the following command to set up the project: